 Honda has been the most reliable bike brand for Vietnamese road conditions.
 They have good shocks and very good engines.
 If you need something on the road, there’s always somebody who owns a Honda who can show you the nearest garage or offers a helping hand.
-This is extremely useful when you ride to the mountainous areas.
+This is extremely useful when you ride to mountainous areas.

 A Word Of Warning About Chinese Win

 Recently, many small motorbike rental shops in Hanoi rent or trade Chinese copy cat called “Honda Win” 100-110cc.

 Be warned: This is straight out a lie!
-An original Honda Win came with only kick-start and this model was discontinued in 2003.
+An original Honda Win came with only a kick-start and this model was discontinued in 2003.
 All bikes called “Win” that have electric starters, 100 or 110cc are Chinese generic products.
 Therefore, there is nothing to say about safety.
 A brand new Chinese one goes for around 500$US, however, a used bike costs only between 50-300$US.
 On the other hand, a genuine Honda Win was sold at 2,000$US brand new and even now a decent one would cost at least 1,000$US.
 We don’t rent or sell and buy this model but thought that this needs to be clear about real bikes and copy cats.
-Offroad Vietnam puts safety and comfort of riding on top of everything.
+Offroad Vietnam puts the safety and comfort of riding on top of everything.
 For more details about Chinese copy, follow this link.

 Enjoy Vietnam and come back in one piece!